bundlecraft-io/bundlecraft/bundlecraft/README.md

 - Prefer HTTPS + CA pinning for APIs; add TLS leaf fingerprint pinning during rotations.
 - Pin content hashes for static bundles (e.g., Mozilla public roots) when feasible.
 - Keep secrets in env vars, not YAML; use CI secret stores.
 - Treat `cert_sources/staged/` as ephemeral staging, not a cache.
+- Treat `cert_sources/staged/` as ephemeral staging, not a cache.

 ### 🔐 Vault fetcher